-- AWS Data Center Controls web page – Many questionnaires have an entire section with questions related to data center physical security.
-This web page provides you with insight into some of our physical and environmental controls.
+- AWS Data Center Controls webpage – Many questionnaires have a section with questions related to data center physical security.
+This webpage provides you with insight into some of our physical and environmental controls.

 - AWS Risk and Compliance whitepaper – This document addresses AWS-speciﬁc information around general cloud computing compliance questions.

 - CSA Consensus Assessments Initiative Questionnaire – The CSA Consensus Assessments Initiative Questionnaire provides a set of questions the CSA anticipates a cloud consumer and/or auditor would ask of a cloud provider.
 It provides a series of security, control, and process questions which can then be used for a wide range of uses, including cloud provider selection and security evaluation.
 This document contains the AWS answers to the CSA questionnaire.